nukopy/latex-in-markdown-for-pandoc/README.md

 - [Resume with single column layout](./examples/showcase/resume_single_column)
   - This example shows how to write a resume with a single column layout
 - [Statistics - basics of the normal distribution](./examples/showcase/statistics_normal_distribution_basic)
-  - This example shows how to write a statistics topic
+  - This example shows how to write a statistics topic in Japanese
-  - This is written in Japanese

 ### Appendix: How to build examples in showcase